Last Update: 9/15/20

-In insurance industry terminology, these people are claimants or plaintiffs with a “pre-existing injury” or “pre-existing condition” and insurance companies often times argue that the losses or damages claimed in a new incident are merely “aggravations” of prior conditions — and if an adjuster or defense lawyer can find a way, they will assert that no money, or very little money, should be paid on a new claim.
+In insurance industry terminology, these people are claimants or plaintiffs with a “pre-existing injury” or “pre-existing condition” and insurance companies often-times argue that the losses or damages claimed in a new incident are mere “aggravations” of prior conditions — and if an adjuster or defense lawyer can find a way, they will assert that no money, or very little money, should be paid on a new claim.

 How Important Are Medical Records In A Pre-Existing Injury Case?

 At some point, either during settlement negotiations with an insurance adjuster or later as part of a personal injury lawsuit, a defense lawyer will request documents in discovery to gain access to an injured person’s medical records related to the new accident as well as for their past injuries.

 The insurance company will have experts review those records in order to determine if there is any information in them that they can use to deny a claim and refute the victim’s right to damages.
 This means a victim cannot hide or lie about his or her past medical history in a car accident or slip and fall case (or in any injury lawsuit).

 Whether or not those medical records help the defense depends upon the circumstances of each individual case; sometimes pre-existing injuries don’t have any impact on a new damage claim and other times they can actually increase the amount of the current claim.
 It just depends on the facts of each case.

 Will Expert Testimony Be Needed?

 The goal of an injury claim and/or an injury lawsuit is to make the injury victim whole again.
 Expert testimony may be needed to explain to the judge and jury exactly how two injuries relate to each other and what treatment is needed now to achieve that goal.